FreyrSCADA/IEC-60870-5-104/README.md

 Customer may embed the library into unlimited copies of Multiple end-use products for worldwide manufacturing, branding and distribution.
 Original equipment manufacturers choose this model.
 They usually have multiple products in their pipeline.

 ### Compiled Library License model:

 In this License model, We deliver Dynamic/ Static compiled library (dll / lib) of the protocol implementation according to the customer specified operating system(Windows, Linux, QNX...).

 Customer may embed the library into unlimited copies of Multiple end-use products for worldwide manufacturing, branding and distribution.
 Original equipment manufacturers choose this model.
 They usually have multiple products in their pipeline.

-### Simulator License model: (Annual subscription based)
+### Simulator License model:

+Annual subscription Based license:

+An Annual License allows the customer to use the licensed software for one year, download updates and request technical support.
+At the end of the year the customer must renew their term license to continue using the software.
-In this License model, We deliver Simulator Installer for Windows Operating System.
+In this License model, FreyrSCADA deliver Simulator Installer for Windows Operating System.
 The Customer can use the software company wide.
 Customer can install the software in many systems.
 There is no restriction like Hardware key (Dongle) and software key.

+Unlimited year license:

+A Perpetual License allows the customer to purchase a license to use the software forever.
+The Perpetual License also comes with an annual renewal fee that enables the customer to update the software to the latest version.
+In this License model, FreyrSCADA deliver Simulator Installer for Windows Operating System.
+The Customer can use the software company wide.
+Customer can install the software in many systems.
+There is no restriction like Hardware key (Dongle) and software key.
+For Unlimited year license, after a year, you will have the option to renew the Maintenance Plan to continue receiving technical support and upgrades.
+The renewal price after a year is 10% of the product list price at the time of renewal (optional).
+Without renew the AMC also the software works.
+But for technical support and upgrades, the customer has an option for AMC.